simpleclub/CaTeX/README.md

 Being Dart only, CaTeX renders TeX ***faster*** than any other Flutter plugin and is way more flexible.
 You can view a [demo running on the web][demo].

+CaTeX is an open source project with the aim of providing a way to render TeX fast in Flutter.
+This was needed for the [simpleclub app][simpleclub], hence, the association.
+It is also maintained by [simpleclub][] (see the [`LICENSE`][license] file), initially created individually by [creativecreatorormaybenot][].

+### Note

-**Note**: CaTeX is pre-v0.1 release and lacks support for some major TeX functionality.
+CaTeX is pre-v0.1 release and lacks support for some major TeX functionality.
 You can help and contribute; see the [contributing guide][contributing].

 > To benefit from the library *right now*, we fall back to an alternative when a specific formula
 > is not supported.
 CaTeX automatically throws appropriate exceptions for handling this.

-The CaTeX open source project was created by [simpleclub][] (see the [`LICENSE`][license] file), initially by [creativecreatorormaybenot][] individually.

-CaTeX itself is an open source project with the aim of providing a way to render TeX fast in Flutter.
-This was needed for the [simpleclub app][simpleclub], hence, the association.

 ## Usage